TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   `Argon2_memory_cost`
 -   `psalt`

-Don't be confused when you see those parameters in this document, assume they come from the Keyfile.
+Do not be confused when you see those parameters in this document, assume they come from the Keyfile.

 ### Argon2 type

 -   `0x00` - Argon2D - faster and makes better use of available processing power, thus making it more resistant against GPU cracking attacks, however, it is more susceptible to side-channel attacks.
--   `0x01` - Argon2I - slower and uses more memory, making it more secure against attacks that aim to determine a password by trying every possible combination, however, it's not as resistant against GPU attacks as Argon2D.
+-   `0x01` - Argon2I - slower and uses more memory, making it more secure against attacks that aim to determine a password by trying every possible combination, however, it is not as resistant against GPU attacks as Argon2D.
 -   `0x02` - Argon2ID - combines the benefits of both Argon2D and Argon2I by using Argon2I at the beginning and Argon2D for the rest of the process, aiming to maximize the advantages of both processes while minimizing their disadvantages, thus providing a safer hashing algorithm - this is the recommended Argon2 type.
 -   No other types of Argon2 exist yet.